How to Install Vinyl Plank Flooring on Concrete: A Step-by-Step Guide

 Do I need an underlayment when installing vinyl plank flooring on bare concrete?

-If you opt for an underlayment, ensure compatibility with vinyl plank flooring and adhere to the manufacturer’s installation guidelines.
+If you choose to use an underlayment, make sure it is compatible with vinyl plank flooring and follow the manufacturer’s installation guidelines.

 Is it okay to install vinyl plank flooring without any form of underlayment on bare concrete?